How To Make a Brown Butter and Sage Sauce

 The process of browning butter consists of gently heating it in a skillet until the water evaporates and the milk solids begin to brown, at which point it acquires a wonderful flavor complexity and a pleasant toasty note that makes it a real treat.
 You’ll know the butter’s ready when it’s goes from a lemony yellow to golden tan to, finally, the color of toasted hazelnuts.

+- It’s a simple two-ingredient sauce.
 The sage imparts a deeply satisfying, musty, herbal note to the nutty brown butter, adding depth (plus a pleasant crispness) to a sauce that’s perfect in its two-ingredient simplicity.
-You can leave the sage leaves whole or chop them up to enhance their presence in the final dish.

-Using Brown Butter and Sage Sauce
+Key Ingredients in Brown Butter Sage Sauce

-How to Make Brown Butter and Sage Sauce
+Brown Butter Sage Sauce Recipe

 This simple, classic sauce pairs well with gnocchi, ravioli, tortellini, or really any pasta.